ankitpatel-01/Frontend-Mentor-solutions/README.md

 # Frontend-Mentor-solutions
-Here are some the frontend mentor challenges solutions I created.
+Here are some of the frontend mentor challenges solutions I created.